kaylynn234/domenicquirl.github.io/content/blog/parsing-basics/index.md

         // NEW!
         // Because `valid_token` advances our position,
-        // we need to reset it to after the errornous token. let len = len as u32;
+        // we need to reset it to after the erroneous token. let len = len as u32;
         self.position = start + len;
         Token {